 Workout Recovery on Keto

 Another area of fitness where glycogen and carbs have long been celebrated is in recovery.
-Any wear and tear on your muscles causes them to breakdown and this process can continue long after you've stopped working out - causing you to lose strength, mass and increase overall soreness and inflammation.
+Any wear and tear on your muscles cause them to breakdown and this process can continue long after you've stopped working out - causing you to lose strength, mass and increase overall soreness and inflammation.
 Glycogen plays a role in decreasing muscle breakdown and supports muscle tissue repair instead (24,25).
 And carbs help increase insulin which can support delivering and storing more nutrients when you need them to recover.

-Your muscle will start to repair themselves and generate some glycogen without carbs, but again this process is much more efficient when carbs are eaten
+Your muscle will start to repair themselves and generate some glycogen without carbs, but again this process is much more efficient when carbs are eaten post-exercise (26).

 Electrolyte balance is also a concern on keto.
 Storing carbs requires water (meaning you store more body water) and on the flip side, high protein diets require more water to break down the protein.
 When cutting carbs out of your diet, you may also lose water weight and mess with your overall hydration, which will definitely mess with recovery.
 And many electrolytes come from carb foods.
 Increasing your intake of sodium, potassium, and magnesium in supplement form or through food can help you keep your electrolytes in check and may help reduce cramping and dehydration.